-Teaching Major: Same as health education major plus 355.
+Teaching Major: Same as Health Education major plus 355.
 Students wishing to become licensed teachers should consult with the Education Department for requirements.

-Minor: 110, 114, 115, 320; BIO 103; SOC 231.
+Teaching Minor: 110, 114, 115, 320 or 410; BIO 103; SOC 231.

-110 Personal and Community Health

-Modern concepts and practices of health and healthful living applied to the individual and the community.
-(Fall)

-114 Health and Safety Education (1/2 course)

-Principles and practices of safety education in school and community life.
+110 Personal and Community Health Modern concepts and practices of health and healthful living applied to the individual and the community.
+(Fall) 199 Internship Internship for Lower Division credit.
+114 Health and Safety Education (1/2 course) Principles and practices of safety education in school and community life.
 Includes information about school health programs and prevalent health needs and problems of school age children, and American Red Cross First Aid course.

-115 Health and Chemical Dependency Education (1/2 course)

-An analysis of chemical abuse and what can be done for the abuser.
+115 Health and Chemical Dependency Education (1/2 course) An analysis of chemical abuse and what can be done for the abuser.
 Includes information about school health programs and prevalent health needs and problems of school age children.

-320 School Health Curriculum

-Techniques for developing a course of study based upon growth and development for grades K-12.
+216 Human Sexuality A study of the psychological, social, and biological components of human sexuality.
+Open to all students.
+299 Directed Study Independent Study for Lower Division credit.
+320 School Health Curriculum Techniques for developing a course of study based upon growth and devel- opment for grades K-12.
 Special work units in nutrition and diseases.
-(Prereq.: All courses in the major sequence numbered in the 100 and 200 series and consent of instructor.)

-354 Teaching the Exceptional Child (1/2 course)

-Education of the exceptional child with special reference to the analysis of functional and organic abnormalities and the role of school health and physical education programs.
+(Pre- req.: All courses in the major sequence numbered in the 100 and 200 series and consent of instructor) 354 Teaching the Exceptional Child (1/2 course) Education of the exceptional child with special reference to the analysis of functional and organic abnormalities and the role of school health and physical education programs.
 (Prereq.: 350.
-Spring)

-355 Tests and Measurement (1/2 course)

-Survey of basic statistical procedures and evaluation of tests in health and physical education.
-(Spring)
+Spring) 355 Tests and Measurement (1/2 course) Survey of basic statistical procedures and evaluation of tests in health and physical education.
+(Spring) 399 Internship Internship for Upper Division credit.
 410 Administration and Supervision of the School Health Program Historical background, legal bases, school health services, and relationships to community health program and resources.
 Methods and materials in health education with laboratory experience in classroom and community.
 (Prereq.: 320.
-Odd number years, Fall, Interim)
+Odd number years, Fall, Interim) 499 Independent Study Independent Study for Upper Division credit.